iv-org/documentation/docs/api/channels_endpoint.md

 ##### GET `/api/v1/post/:id/comments`

-* `ucid`: You can optionally provide the channel's id for fetching the post.
+* `ucid`: You can optionally provide the channel's id for fetching the post's comments.

 > Response:
 Same as [`/api/v1/channels/:id/comments`](../api.md#get-apiv1commentsid) but has a postId instead of a videoId